scalacenter/steward/README.md

 [scala-steward-action](https://github.com/scala-steward-org/scala-steward-action)
 daily to ensure dependencies across the Scala Center stay up to date.

-PRs are sent in by ???
+PRs are sent in by the `scala-center-steward[bot]` app.
+You can see an example of what a pr looks like [here](https://github.com/scalacenter/bloop/pull/1893).

 ## Adding a repo